ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 Getting output files
 ~~~~~~~~~~~~~~~~~~~~

-To get the ``.acph5`` file, it needs to be stored on the server.
+To get the ACPH5 file, it must be stored on the server.
 You can
 manually do that using the model's :meth:`.save` method:

 .. doctest::